How Much Does It Cost To Install A Wood Fence?

 Wood Fence Costs vs. Vinyl, Metal, & Chain Link

-A wood fence will cost $21–$30 per linear foot installed compared to vinyl fencing at $25 to $40 per linear foot, and a chain-linked fence at $8 to $15 per linear foot.
+A wood fence will cost $21–$30 per linear foot installed compared to vinyl fencing at $25 to $40 per linear foot, and a chain-linked fence costs $9 to $30 per linear foot.

 |Fence Material||Average Cost Per Linear Foot Installed|